appml/nano/index.md

 * To edit an ASCII drawing, select it and tap the **Sketch** icon.
 * To encode/decode a portion of the note, select the portion and choose **Encode/Decode** from menu.
 * Tap `(` or `)` from *Symbol Bar* when text selection is active to enclose the selected text in brackets.
 Hint: also try out other symbol pairs.
+* Select multiple paragraphs and you can apply some symbols to all paragraphs simultaneously from the **Markdown Symbol Toolbar**.
+For example, you can indent all paragraphs by tapping the `➡` symbol, or turning the paragraphs into a bulleted list by tapping `*`.

 ### <a name="voicememo">Voice Memo</a>